Today I’m going to tell you about the quirks of Whidbey Island that we’ve found since moving here.

 From the overall laid-back, almost hippie vibe of Whidbey Island, our current dwelling, to the breathtaking views that open up every time you turn around the corner – it’s all worth experiencing in this lifetime.

 Right now the only drawback is that the weather is quite a bit cooler than what we’ve been used to living on the coast of the Gulf of Mexico, but at least I’ve been enjoying the fact that I don’t sweat like a sasquatch when I go running outside.

 We see this guy every day passing by Bailey’s Corner, a very laid-back community hangout/corner store/bar just outside of our neighborhood.
 Who cares that he’s made of plywood, he’s still pretty awesome!

 Bailey’s Corner also boasts this handsome guy on its premises:

-We climbed around the whole place to enjoy views like this (that’s the fort building between the field and the water):
+We climbed around the whole place to enjoy views like this (picture above).
+That’s the fort building between the field and the water.

 We also visited Admiralty Head Lighthouse that’s also located on the territory of the park:

 The admission to the lighthouse is free (you can leave a donation), and the visitors get to enjoy a lovely view from the highest point of the park.

 More quirks of Whidbey Island: on Saturday, we unwillingly became witnesses to a few local guys and gals skinny-dipping in a local lake in 50-degree weather while we were taking a stroll by the water.
 (No pictures of that event, obviously 😆 )